fabien-colonnier/MyWebsite/pages/research.md

 My research interest is mainly focused on visual navigation for robotic application.
-I used bio-inspired method to solve robotic tasks such as stabilization, pursuit and obstacle avoidance.
+I use bio-inspired method to solve robotic tasks such as stabilization, pursuit and obstacle avoidance.

 <h2> Event-based visual sensor </h2>

-A nice description of how the sensor work can be found <a href="https://youtu.be/LauQ6LWTkxM"> here </a> <br />
+A nice description of how the sensor works can be found <a href="https://youtu.be/LauQ6LWTkxM"> here </a> <br />

 <ul>
 <li>